 The Business Property Tax Penalty Relief Program details can be found here.
 Businesses with question can contact Finance and Treasury Board, Revenue Administration Division at 1-800-669-7070.

-NB Power will defer electricity bill payments for residential and small business customers for up to 90 days for impacted customers, wage interest for past due balances and late payment charges issued after March 19, 2020 for impacted customers and extend existing payment arrangements for impacted customers.
-More information is available on the NBPower website.
+NB Power will defer electricity bill payments for residential and small business customers for up to 90 days for impacted customers, wage interest for past due balances and late payment charges issued after March 19, 2020 for impacted customers until September 19th and extend existing payment arrangements for impacted customers.
+More information is available on the NB Power website.

 Licenses, registrations certificates and permits: Deferred

-Under section 22 of the renewed and revised Mandatory Order COVID-19, all licenses, registrations, certificates and permits issued by the Province of New Brunswick valid as of March 16th, 2020 shall remain valid until May 31st 2020 unless suspended by a court or by other authority under an Act of the Province.
+Under the renewed and revised Mandatory Order COVID-19, all licenses, registrations, certificates and permits issued by the Province of New Brunswick valid as of March 16th, 2020 shall remain valid until July 31st 2020 unless suspended by a court or by other authority under an Act of the Province.